willoma/qustodio-ha/README.md

 ## Disclaimer

 I (Willow) am not the primary author of this integration.
 I have forked <https://github.com/benmac7/qustodio>, which itself is a rewrite by _Claude_ of <https://github.com/dotKrad/hass-qustodio>.

 I also am not affiliated at all with _Qustodio_, apart from being a proud mother of two, using this tool to deal with my kids' obsession with screens.
+I don't receive any money or compensation from anyone, this work is 100% benevolent.

 You must be aware that this is customization things, not official from _Home Assistant_, not officially endorsed by anyone, blah blah usual disclaimer, I'm not responsible if your kids get unlimited time because of a wrong configuration, or if you block anything you did not want to block, if a pink unicorn appears in your garden, or any other inconvenience... but of course I will gladly accept any feedback, bug report, feature request, etc.